Thursday, December 26, 2024

 Medvedchuk is quite familiar with the leaders of the “DPR” and “LPR” terrorists and Surkov.
 Putin’s godfather is also no stranger to metallurgy, although his Ukrainian assets were based in Zaporozhye.
 Donbass has historically been the patrimony of people from the circle of fugitive ex-president Viktor Yanukovych, who had a difficult relationship with Medvedchuk.

 In pre-war times, the “master of Donbass” was Yanukovych’s longtime ally Rinat Akhmetov, and after the start of the conflict, the main beneficiary of the Donetsk economy was Sergei Kurchenko, who was called “Yanukovych’s wallet.”
 Kurchenko’s structures bought Ukrainian coal cheaply and sold it at market prices, siphoning off billions through offshore companies.
 This did not stop Kurchenko from accumulating huge debts to Donbass enterprises, which resulted in strikes by workers - first coal miners and then metallurgists.
-As a result, Kurchenko was deprived of his monopoly on the Donbass coal trade, and then of control over the factories.
+As a result, Kurchenko was deprived of the monopoly on trade in Donbass coal, and then control over the factories.

 A replacement for Kurchenko was found quite quickly.
 At the beginning of 2021, a letter from the Donskoy Coal trading house was leaked onto the Internet, in which the company called itself the only exporter of coal from the occupied Ukrainian territories.
-They almost immediately saw Medvedchuk behind the Don Coal.
+They almost immediately saw Medvedchuk behind Donskoy Ugol.

 How Medvedchuk is connected with coal from Donbass